-You want to become more environmentally friendly, but life is busy.
-It’s difficult thinking about how you can contribute to the world without throwing away your current lifestyle.
+If you’re interested about living a greener life, you’ve come to the right place.
+It can be stressful at first thinking about changing your current lifestyle so dramatically.
 Well, you’re in luck.
 The good news?
-You don’t have to be an expert gardener, a raw foodist, or any extremist to begin taking steps to living a more eco-friendly life.
-Here are 10 basic ways you can make a difference without the stress:
+You don’t have to be an extremist to begin taking steps to living a more Eco-friendly life.
+So without further adieu, Here are 10 basic ways you can make a difference without the stress:

 1. Take Shorter Showers

 The average length of a shower in the U.S. is about 8.2 minutes.
 This is a tough one for a lot of people which is exactly why I listed it first.
 If you’re like me, you LOVE long hot showers with the steam filling the bathroom as it opens your pores.
 It’s your time to relax and enjoy simply being clean.
 There’s nothing like that warm, toasty water striking your skin the moment you step into the shower.

 The good news is that you don’t have to give up your steamy showers completely.
 Instead of 30 minute showers, try cutting back to 10 minutes instead.
 You’ll save lots of water and inevitably save money on your water bill.
 Set a timer in the bathroom if you need to.
 You’ll be surprised at how fast the time flies!